prianshuamarkhalde/DATA-SECURITY-USING-IMAGE-STEGANOGRAPHY/README.md

-# Data Security using Image Steganography
+# DATA SECURITY USING IMAGE STEGANOGRAPHY

 ## Project Description
 This project implements a data security system using image steganography in Python.
 The main goal is to hide sensitive data within images in such a way that it is undetectable to the naked eye.